Blood Tests and Your Child's Heart

 Total protein and albumin.
 These tests can help evaluate a child's nutritional status and liver function.

 Prothrombin time (PT), partial thromboplastin time (PTT), and international normalized ratio (INR).
 These test the ability of the blood to clot.
-Sometimes these tests are done to evaluate the effectiveness of anticoagulant drugs (also known as blood thinners) taken for various heart problems.
+Sometimes these tests are done to evaluate the effectiveness of anticoagulant drugs (also known as blood thinners) taken for various heart problems or see if there is a risk for bleeding.

 Genetic blood tests.
 Tests such as DNA, extended chromosome banding, and fluorescent in situ hybridization (FISH) may be used to detect chromosomal abnormalities associated with congenital heart defects.
 These lab tests must be sent to a special genetics lab and often take days or weeks before results are available.